NASA satellite launched to measure Earth’s ice changes

 Built by Northrop Grumman, ICESat-2 carries a single instrument, a laser altimeter that measures height by determining how long it takes photons to travel from the spacecraft to Earth and back.
 According to NASA, it will collect more than 250 times as many measurements as the first ICESat.

-The laser is designed to fire 10,000 times per second, divided into six beams of hundreds of trillions of photos.
+The laser is designed to fire 10,000 times per second, divided into six beams of hundreds of trillions of photons.
 The round trip is timed to a billionth of a second.

 In addition to ice, the satellite’s other measurements, such as the tops of trees, snow and river heights, may help with research into the amount of carbon stored in forests, flood and drought planning and wildfire behavior, among other uses.